SoumyaNamdeo3015/integer-linear-programming/README.md

 constraints.
 + The [c] section contains the coefficients of the objective function's variables in one row.

-note:the input file name must be input_ilp.txt
+note: the input file name must be input_ilp.txt

-note:matrices A,b,c have integral entries
+note: matrices A,b,c have integral entries

 ## About main.py :